Although the summer months bring the enjoyment of longer days and more pleasant conditions it can also bring with it unsightly excessive sweating.

 Before applying your deodorant at night, make sure your underarms are clean and free from moisture.

 This is another common-sense tip.
-As the seasons change as should our outfit choices.
+As the seasons change so should our outfit choices.

 Spicy and fatty foods often trigger sweating, so stick to mild foods if you suffer from excessive sweating.
 The body reacts to spicy foods in the same way as it does to heat, by trying to cool things down in the body, thus causing you to sweat.